ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 A platform entity, if provided, MUST be included only once within the reported entities.
-If a Verifier encounters multiple entities of type `id-pkix-attest-entity-platform`, it MUST reject the Evidence as mal-formed.
+If a Verifier encounters multiple entities of type `id-pkix-attest-entity-platform`, it MUST reject the Evidence as malformed.

 The following table lists the attributes for a platform entity (platform attributes) defined within this specification.
 In cases where the attribute is borrowed from another specification,